 - Where to stay in Disney World and Disneyland

 - The best hotels in Disney World

 Walt Disney World: The most obvious difference between the resorts is their size.
 Disney World, located in Orlando covers 43 square miles – that’s about twice the size of Manhattan or roughly the size of San Francisco.
 It’s home to four theme parks: the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
 The icon of Walt Disney World is Cinderella Castle.

 Disneyland: Located in Anaheim this resort is much smaller, sitting on about 500 acres.
 It has two parks, Disneyland Park and Disney California Adventure, and its centerpiece is Sleeping Beauty Castle.

 Walt Disney World: Both resorts have on-property hotels, making it convenient for guests to stay close to the action.
-Walt Disney World has close to two dozen hotels, catering to almost any budget.
+Walt Disney World has more than two dozen hotels, catering to almost any budget.
 The flagship property of this resort is Disney’s Grand Floridian Resort.

 Walt Disney World: From any of the on-site hotels, you can take complimentary resort buses to the parks.
 In addition, guests have access to the monorail, Disney Skyliner, boats, and ferries to get to the parks, depending on the hotel.
 The same can be said for going from park to park or to Disney Springs, though it may require some transfers.
 You can use the Minnie Van rideshare service, too – for a fee, of course.